nohturfft/RES602_2020/README.md

 # RES602 Experimental Design and Data Analysis R workshops 2020
 Axel Nohturfft
 St. George's University of London
-25-September-2020

 ## Topics covered

 1. 25-Sep-20: Using the RStudio IDE
+2. 02-Oct-20:
+   * Rmarkdown
+   * R notebooks
+   * Reading data from files
+   * Reading data from the internet
+   * Saving data frames as a text file
+   * Plotting graphs

-## Preparation for the workshop
+## Preparation for the workshop (25-Sep-20)

 ### Installing R and RStudio